jkomoros/sudoku/cmd/dokugen-analysis/README.md

 ## Generating Relative Difficulties

-Fastest way is to run `a-b-tester -g -rd-out=relativedifficulties.csv -exit`
+Fastest way is to run `analysis-pipeline -g -rd-out=relativedifficulties.csv -exit`

 ## Quick A/B pattern

 To quickly tell if a change to the library helped r2 configure the changes and either leave them uncommitted or stash them.
 Then run:

-go build && ./a-b-tester -g -s
+go build && ./analysis-pipeline -g -s

 (If you already have a fresh Relative Difficulties, you can swap -g with -r=RELATIVEDIFFICULTIESFILE .
 If you don't have a fresh RD but want to save one, add -rd-out=OUTPUTFILE to save it out in the middle of the pipeline)